-- (a) The Governors Highway Safety Association's report entitled "Spotlight on Highway Safety: Bicyclist Safety" states that the greatest numbers of bicyclist deaths occurred in high population states with many urban centers.
-In addition, according to the report, this state has the highest bicyclist fatality rate at 338 deaths between the years 2010 and 2012, followed by Florida (329), Texas (143), New York (138), Illinois (80), and Michigan (72).
-These six states accounted for more than one-half (54 percent) of all bicyclist fatalities. - (b) In California, there were 123 bicyclist fatalities in 2012.
-These deaths had an impact on the family members of the bicyclists, as well as motor vehicle drivers involved in those accidents and the families of those motor vehicle drivers. - (c) Because bicyclists frequently travel across city boundaries, their safety should be a regional and state issue.
-In this regard, the Legislature urges bicyclists to wear reflective vests, in addition to helmets, to ensure their safety. - (d) Although there are many different approaches to reducing accidents resulting in injuries and fatalities to bicyclists, enhancing visibility through reflective clothing and lighting is important, particularly in light of the fact that many collisions take place in periods of darkness.
-In 2012, 27 percent of bicyclist deaths occurred between 9 p.m. and 6 a.m. - (e) In order to reduce the bicyclist fatality rate in this state, the state should require that bicycles operated during darkness upon a highway, a sidewalk, or a bikeway be equipped with a white red flashing light, or with reflective gear worn by the bicyclist in lieu of a white red flashing light. - of a white red flashing light.
+- (a) The Governors Highway Safety Association's report entitled "Spotlight on Highway Safety: Bicyclist Safety" states that the 4 greatest numbers of bicyclist deaths from 2010 to 2012, inclusive, occurred in high population states with many urban centers.
+In 7 addition, according to the report, this state has the highest bicyclist 8 fatality rate had the highest number of bicycle fatalities from 2010 9 to 2012, inclusive, at 338 deaths between the years 2010 and 2012, 10 followed by Florida (329), Texas (143), New York (138), Illinois (80), and Michigan (72).
+These six states accounted for more than 12 one-half (54 percent) of all bicyclist fatalities. - (b) In California, there were 123 bicyclist fatalities in 2012.
+These deaths had an impact on the family members of the bicyclists, as well as on the motor vehicle drivers involved in those accidents and the families of those motor vehicle drivers. - (e) Because bicyclists frequently travel across city boundaries, their safety should be a regional and state issue.
+In this regard, the Legislature urges bicyclists to wear reflective vests, in addition to helmets, to ensure their safety.

+- (c) Although there are many different approaches to reducing accidents resulting in injuries and fatalities to bicyclists, enhancing visibility through reflective clothing and lighting is important, particularly in light of the fact that many collisions take place in periods of darkness.
+In 2012, 27 percent of bicyclist deaths in California occurred between 9 p.m. and 6 a.m. - (e) In order to reduce the bicyclist fatality rate in this state, the state should require that bicycles operated during darkness upon a highway, a sidewalk, or a bikeway be equipped with a red flashing light, or with reflective gear worn by the bicyclist in lieu of a red flashing light.